Nataša Pirc Musar

-Pirc Musar is best known for her rulings and books on freedom of information, legal opinions, and high-profile legal cases, in which she represented Slovenian-born Melania Trump, First Lady of the United States as wife of President Donald Trump, the Social Democrats political party of Slovenia, and other notable clients.
+Prior to her presidency, Pirc Musar served as Slovenia's Information Commissioner from 2004 to 2014, where she became widely recognized for defending freedom of information and privacy law.
+She later founded her own law firm, representing a number of high-profile clients, including Slovenian-born First Lady of the United States Melania Trump and members of the Slovenian Social Democrats.
+From 2015 to 2016, she also served as president of the Slovenian Red Cross.

+Politically, Pirc Musar is considered an independent and liberal-leaning figure who emphasizes human rights, the rule of law, transparency, and strong democratic institutions.
+Although not formally affiliated with a political party, she has received support from several centre-left and pro-European groups.

-In the second round of the 2022 presidential election, she was elected the first female president of Slovenia, defeating Anže Logar of the Slovenian Democratic Party.
+In the second round of the 2022 presidential election, she defeated Anže Logar of the Slovenian Democratic Party and was elected President of Slovenia.

 Early life and education

-Pirc Musar studied law at the University of Ljubljana's Faculty of Law in 1992, where Marko Ilešič, later a judge at the European Court of Justice, was her supervisor.
+Born in Ljubljana, Pirc Musar attended Poljane Grammar School, and later studied law at the University of Ljubljana's Faculty of Law until 1992, where Marko Ilešič, later a judge at the European Court of Justice, was her supervisor.
 In 1997, she passed the bar exam, and later started working at the Radio-Television Slovenia, where she worked for six years as a journalist and host of the central news program.
 Later, for five years, she was the presenter of the central news program 24UR on the commercial television channel POP TV.
 In 2001, she became the head of the corporate communication department at Aktiva Group, where her husband Aleš Musar worked.

 Pirc Musar completed additional training at CNN in Atlanta, Georgia.
 She then continued her studies for two semesters at the University of Salford in England, during which she did internships at the BBC, Granada TV, Sky News, Reuters TV, and Border TV.
 In 2015 she obtained a PhD at the University of Vienna's Faculty of Law with a dissertation on a fair balance between privacy rights and the freedom of information.